Moto Racer 2: Reception

 The PlayStation version of Moto Racer 2 received favourable reviews, while the PC version received above-average reviews, according to the review aggregation website GameRankings.
 Next Generation said of the former version, "There is enough here to make it all worthwhile – just don't expect an entirely new game."
-In Japan, where the same console version was ported and published by Electronic Arts Victor on 4 May 1999, Famitsu gave it a score of 26 out of 40.IGN's Douglass C. Perry said that Moto Racer 2 was the best motorcycle racer seen on the PlayStation.
+In Japan, where the same console version was ported and published by Electronic Arts Square on 4 May 1999, Famitsu gave it a score of 26 out of 40.IGN's Douglass C. Perry said that Moto Racer 2 was the best motorcycle racer seen on the PlayStation.
 He praised the game's accessibility to newcomers and variety in course collection; however, he criticized the game's mediocre graphics.
 GameSpot's Ryan MacDonald felt that the game wasn't as ground-breaking as the first in the series, but praised the DualShock control scheme and liked the improved visuals.GameSpot's Michael E. Ryan noted that the game disappointed when compared to Motocross Madness, but praised the game for fast-paced arcade action.
 IGN's Tal Blevins disagreed with Ryan's assessment, feeling that the game appealed to hardcore gamers and casual gamers alike, and praised the game's realistic physics engine.

 The PC version was nominated for the "Best Racing Game of the Year" award at IGN's Best of 1998 Awards, which went to Powerslide.